Magical® Gold Forsythia

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Feed with a general purpose fertilizer before new growth begins in spring.
 May be pruned to shape annually after flowering.Light Needs:Full sunWatering Needs:Water regularly- weekly or more often in extreme heat.
-Tolerates drought, once established.
+Tolerates periodic drought, when established.

 - History & LoreHistory:While Forysthias are native to eastern Asia, this stunning new variety was a recent chance discovery in Germany by a grower who specializes in breeding for the cut flower industry.
 Forsythia was named for William Forsyth, an 18th century horticulturist to include plants discovered by two famous plant hunters, Karl Thunberg and Robert Fortune.
 F. x intermedia is the result of early crosses in the late 1800s of a Chinese F. suspensa and Japanese F. viridissima.Lore:Forsythia has been used in Chinese medicine for aeons where it is listed among the 50 essential herbs.
 It is valued chiefly for its antiseptic effect used to treat wounds and boils.
 Like calendula of the west, forsythia flower petals also contain powerful bacteria fighting properties which make it an important dressing.